DerwenAI/cdl-2025-masterclass/PART1.md

 ## Transform data records into dataframes

 Transform the source data records from the open datasets into `Polars` dataframes.
-Then serialize these as CSV files for use later.
+Then serialize these dataframes as CSV files for use later.

 In JupyterLab open the `2.open_data.ipynb` notebook: